 Emergency shelter and addiction and trauma services are open to men aged 18 and older, while all other services are open to men and women.
 Everyone is welcome regardless of background.

 The need for programs and services offered by the Mission has grown substantially and continues to do so.
 Our life-changing programs help those who are homeless and at risk of homelessness to rebuild their lives

 We’ve come a long way since 1906.
-With the support of the community we can continue to meet the changing needs of people who are homeless in Ottawa, offering hope to everybody who comes through our doors.
+With the support of the community we continue to offer hope to everyone who comes through our doors.